Bay of Pigs Invasion: Casualties

 The final toll for Cuban armed forces during the conflict was 176 killed in action.
 This figure includes only the Cuban Army and it is estimated that about 2,000 militiamen were killed or wounded during the fighting.
 Other Cuban forces casualties were between 500 and 4,000 (killed, wounded or missing).
 The airfield attacks on 15 April left 7 Cubans dead and 53 wounded.

 In 2011, the National Security Archive, under the Freedom of Information Act, released over 1,200 pages of documents.
 Included within these documents were descriptions of incidents of friendly fire.
 The CIA had outfitted some B-26 bombers to appear as Cuban aircraft, having ordered them to remain inland to avoid being fired upon by American-backed forces.
 Some of the planes, not heeding the warning, came under fire.
 According to CIA operative Grayston Lynch, "we couldn't tell them from the Castro planes.
 We ended up shooting at two or three of them.
 We hit some of them there because when they came at us... it was a silhouette, that was all you could see."

 Prisoners

-On 19 April, at least seven Cubans plus two CIA-hired U.S. citizens (Angus K. McNair and Howard F. Anderson) were executed in Pinar del Rio province, after a two-day trial.
+On 19 April, at least seven Cubans plus two CIA-hired U.S. citizens (Angus K. McNair and Howard F. Anderson) were executed in Pinar del Río province, after a two-day trial.
 On 20 April, Humberto Sorí Marin was executed at La Cabaña, having been arrested on 18 March following infiltration into Cuba with 14 tons of explosives.
-His fellow conspirators Rogelio González Corzo (alias "Francisco Gutierrez"), Rafael Diaz Hanscom, Eufemio Fernandez, Arturo Hernandez Tellaheche and Manuel Lorenzo Puig Miyar were also executed.
+His fellow conspirators Rogelio González Corzo (alias "Francisco Gutierrez"), Rafael Diaz Hanscom, Eufemio Fernandez, Arturo Hernandez Tellaheche, and Manuel Lorenzo Puig Miyar were also executed.

 Between April and October 1961, hundreds of executions took place in response to the invasion.
 They took place at various prisons, including the Fortaleza de la Cabaña and Morro Castle.
 Infiltration team leaders Antonio Diaz Pou and Raimundo E. Lopez, as well as underground students Virgilio Campaneria, Alberto Tapia Ruano, and more than one hundred other insurgents were executed.